jas-preet-singh/C-SENTINAL-Cybersecurity-Dashboard-/replit.md

 # Overview

 CyberSec Dashboard is a comprehensive Flask-based cybersecurity web application designed for security professionals, researchers, and enthusiasts.
-The platform provides a suite of security tools including hash calculation, file encryption/decryption, password cracking, vulnerability scanning, and malware detection.
+The platform provides a suite of 8 security tools including hash calculation, file encryption/decryption, password cracking, vulnerability scanning, malware detection, and password strength analysis.
 The application features a dark Matrix-themed UI with neon green accents and animated background effects, creating an immersive cybersecurity environment.

 # User Preferences